gardener/etcd-druid/docs/proposals/06-sts-ondelete-strategy.md

 - The proposal does not claim to solve the quorum loss issues completely.
 It only aims to reduce the chances of unintended quorum loss scenarios and protect from voluntary disruptions.
 - Although this proposal works for an etcd cluster with any odd number of replicas, there is a clear possibility of optimising the logic further for clusters with more than 3 replicas by trying to update multiple pods at once to make the update process faster while also avoiding any unintended quorum loss situations.
 The optimisation can be scoped for the future.
+- This proposal does not cover the usecase of autonomous clusters where the etcd cluster is deployed as static pods instead of a StatefulSet.
+The proposal is limited to the StatefulSet deployment of the etcd cluster as it only changes the update strategy of the StatefulSet.

 ## Proposal